-The frequency polygon can serve as an alternative to the histogram.
+The frequency polygon can serve as an alternative to a histogram.
 Both visual representations perfectly reflect the shape of a distribution.
 However, unlike the histogram, the frequency polygon can be easily utilized to compare multiple distributions on the same graph.
-In some cases, histogram and frequency polygon can be used simultaneously to get a more accurate picture of the distribution shape.
+In some cases, a histogram and a frequency polygon can be used simultaneously to get a more accurate picture of the distribution shape.

 How to Create a Frequency Polygon in Excel?

-Excel can be a convenient and simple tool to create the frequency polygon of a distribution.
+Excel can be a convenient and simple tool for creating the frequency polygon of a distribution.
 The frequency polygon can be created using the following steps:

 Midpoint = (Lower limit + Upper limit) / 2